Capital Area Transportation Authority: Operations

 CATA operates scheduled fixed-route bus and paratransit services across a 559 sqmi area throughout Ingham County and portions of Eaton and Clinton counties.

-CATA has approximately 340 employees, of which nearly 224 are bus operators.
+CATA has approximately 340 employees, of whom nearly 224 are bus operators.
 In 2016, 46% of CATA's operating revenue came from local sources, another 30% from state sources, and 24% came from fares and additional sources.
 In fiscal 2019, CATA logged 11,049,317 rides – an increase of 6.4 percent over the previous fiscal year.

 Fixed routes

 CATA operates 32 bus routes with both rigid 40 ft and articulated 60 ft buses.
 The system's main hub is the CATA Transportation Center (CTC) in downtown Lansing, with a satellite hub, the MSU-CATA Transportation Center (MSU-CTC), at Michigan State University.
+CATA also operates the Capital Area Multimodal Gateway, the region's Amtrak station.

 Many of the MSU-area routes are called "Spartan Service".
 This means that the route only operates during the MSU fall and spring semesters.
 This includes all routes numbered 30–36 and 39, Lot Link and Night Owl.
 Other routes (routes 1, 23, 25 and 26) are partially Spartan Service, that is, they run more frequently and/or longer into the night during the semesters.